PowerPointLabs/PowerPointLabs/doc/SoftwareDesign.md

 ![Backend](https://raw.githubusercontent.com/PowerPointLabs/PowerPointLabs/master/doc/Backend.png)

 UI and ActionHandler can call feature logic to process the request.
 Test component (unit test and functional test) can call feature logic to do test-automation.
 Feature logic is built upon `PowerPoint Object Model`, [`other model classes`](https://github.com/PowerPointLabs/PowerPointLabs/tree/master/PowerPointLabs/PowerPointLabs/Models), and some other components.

+**For any new logic, try not to use any obsolete classes**, which may undermine the testability.

 ###Notes

 - The feature logic should be [`SOLID`](http://www.codeproject.com/Articles/703634/SOLID-architecture-principles-using-simple-Csharp) and [`testable`](http://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters), and be organized into its own package/folder.
 - For testable logic, it can be tested by `Unit Test (UT)`.
 For untestable/legacy/UI logic, it can be tested by `Functional Test (FT)`.
 Instructions of testing can be found [here](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/Test/README.md).
 - It's highly recommended to use [Logger](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/ActionFramework/Common/Log/Logger.cs) to capture significant events in features.
+For example, **all exceptions must be logged**.
 - It's highly recommended to model slide-level or presentation-level behaviours by extending [`PowerPointSlide.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Models/PowerPointSlide.cs) and [`PowerPointPresentation.cs`](https://github.com/PowerPointLabs/PowerPointLabs/blob/master/PowerPointLabs/PowerPointLabs/Models/PowerPointPresentation.cs).

 ## Conventions